tnauckunas/multi-domain_field_repair_logs/home-electrical/outlet_install_gallery.md

 The diagram below wasn’t exactly what I was looking for, but it provided a solid general understanding and helped confirm the orientation of hot, neutral, and ground terminals.

-**✔️ Result:** Every outlet passed inspection.
+**Result:** Every outlet passed inspection.
 The studio was powered on without any faults.
 Installed outlets were grounded, polarized, and safely operational.

+---

+_Last Updated: **May 2025**_